 - Home Price: $172,100 median purchase price; $1,040 median monthly rent

 Although you might think of Orlando solely as a retirement destination, this Orange County city has also been named one of the top places to start a career in the country.
-This Florida hot spot is a great place to live no matter which stage of life you’re in.
+Not only is this Florida hot spot a great place to live no matter which stage of life you’re in, but you’ll also be in one of the states with the best weather!
 And despite having more rainfall than other U.S. cities with mild climates, Orlando almost never sees snow.
 Better still, Orlando is very walkable and has tons of year-round activities, meaning residents have several opportunities to get out and enjoy the beautiful weather!

 Things to Do in Orlando